 The baby started crying, upset by his outburst.

 “I’m sorry,” he apologized, rubbing his palm against his face.
 “Sorry, I just…like I said, I don’t know.
 I’m just tired.”
-He glanced down suddenly at his watch.
-“Oh—” He bolted out of his seat, exclaiming “I’m going to be late for work.”
+He glanced down at his watch.
+“Oh—” He bolted out of his seat, exclaiming, “I’m going to be late for work.”

-With the afternoon sun streaming through the window, the nursery was as cheerful a room as ever, and my husband’s concerns seemed less and less founded.
+With the afternoon sun streaming through the window, the nursery was as cheerful a room as ever, and my husband’s concerns seemed more and more groundless.
 I stood before the toy shelf, looking sadly on the damaged face of the antique.
-I felt so bad about it, probably because it was a gift, and one simply did not treat gifts in such a careless manner.
+I felt so bad about it.
+Probably because it was a gift, and one simply didn’t treat gifts in such a careless manner.
 Maybe it still works, I tried encouraging myself.
 I gingerly removed it from the shelf and wound the key, wincing at the painful rattling sound of the loose machinery inside.
 To my great relief, when I set the toy on the carpet, it began its contorted dance just as it always had.
-I could not help but return the wide, friendly smile as the head wobbled jerkily from side to side.
+I couldn’t help but return the wide, friendly smile as the head wobbled jerkily from side to side.
 The cracks across its face served to enhance its personality.
 Its black eyes stared up at me, looked through me, and I laughed, hardly noticing how my body rocked back in forth in time with the dance—

 “What are you doing?”

 With a startled gasp I turned around to see my husband standing in the doorway.
 How is he here?
 He’s at work!
 Then I noticed the dimming sunlight.
 Impossible!